UPPMAX/HPC-python/reflections/20250425/README.md

   For those of us caught up in listening and following along it got cut much too short today.

-Fun that the spelling errors are mentiond!
+Fun that the spelling errors are mentioned!

 - [x] Mentioned this in a meeting